 Here is the full Table of Contents (with internal pagination):

 Which brings us to what we hope is a New Publishing Age for all manner of academic publishing.
-In addition to releasing IPNTA2016 (we plan to designate new editions by publication year rather than volume number), we are launching Clause 8 Publishing, a new publishing venture to “promote Progress” in intellectual property education (and possibly more).
+In addition to releasing IPNTA2--- (we plan to designate new editions by publication year rather than volume number), we launched Clause 8 Publishing, a new publishing venture to “promote Progress” in intellectual property education (and possibly more).
 We plan to introduce a series of complementary products, enhancements, supplementary texts, multimedia, and other resources for adopters and students—at low cost and with easy accessibility.
-You will be able to learn about these resources at IPNTA.com and Clause8Publishing.com over the coming year.
+You will be able to learn about these resources at IPNTA.com and Clause8Publishing.com.

 In retrospect, the subject matter covered by our original edition—philosophical perspectives on intangible resources, promoting progress in technology and creative expression, and competition policy—set us on the path to DIY/New Age publishing.
 Copyright law seeks to harness market forces to encourage creative expression and widespread dissemination.
 It builds bridges between creators and those who value their work.
 Digital technology and the Internet enhance these powerful forces by lowering the costs of creation and providing the virtual dissemination bridges.
 We feel fortunate to have liberated our book and very much look forward to working with law professors and students in building a more productive marketplace and community for IP teaching materials.